AC-PKAN: Attention-Enhanced and Chebyshev Polynomial-Based Physics-Informed Kolmogorov-Arnold Networks: Motivation and Methodology

 By integrating point-wise RBA with term-wise GRA, the total loss under the RGA mechanism is defined as:

 where $w^{\text{RBA}}$ are the RBA weights, and $\lambda_{d}^{\text{GRA}}$ are the GRA weights for boundary/initial conditions or available data samples.

 This formulation reweights the residual loss based on its magnitude and adjusts the boundary and initial condition losses according to both their magnitudes and gradient norms, promoting balanced and focused training through a dual attention mechanism.
-The whole algorithmic details are provided in algorithm \ref{alg:RGA} in Appendix~\ref{sec:Pseudocode}.

 RGA enhances PINNs by dynamically adjusting loss weights based on residual magnitudes and gradient norms.
 By integrating RBA and GRA, it balances loss contributions, preventing any single component from dominating the training process.
 This adaptive reweighting accelerates and stabilizes convergence, focusing on challenging regions with significant errors or imbalanced gradients.
 Consequently, RGA provides a robust framework for more accurate and efficient solutions to complex differential equations, performing well in our AC-PKAN model and potentially benefiting other PINN variants which is discussed in detail in appendix~\ref{sub:ab2}.